jparkHSPH/gitkraken_workshop/README.md

 Simply fire up RStudio for trying out your R code, or Spyder for your Python code.

 ## Getting help
+for help with git google " git help"

 ## Contributors
 Contributions and references are included in the source code files.